 Shares are issued only upon the full payment of the issuance price by a shareholder; accordingly, there exists no obligation of shareholders to make an additional investment/payment in their capacity as shareholders.
 Additionally, unlike in some other jurisdictions, it is generally construed that a controlling shareholder does not owe any fiduciary duty in relation to the operation of the company.
-Contributed by: Hiroshi Mitoma, Tomohiko Iwasaki and Kosuke Hamaguchi, Nagashima Ohno & Tsunematsu Accordingly, in principle, the risk assumed by shareholders is limited to the equity amount invested in the company.
+Accordingly, in principle, the risk assumed by shareholders is limited to the equity amount invested in the company.
 However, in limited circumstances, a doctrine to pierce the corporate veil exists pursuant to court precedent where the benefit of the corporate form is abused or the existence of the corporate form becomes a mere facade.
+While there is no publicly available record of the shareholders of a company, a shareholder or a creditor of a company can request inspection of the shareholders register that the company is required to keep under the Companies Act.
 5.2 Role of Shareholders in Company Management Shareholders are not directly involved in the management of a company.